 The cost of cover increases with the level of cover (as you can see below), however the premium increase for an additional million pounds of cover is usually quite insignificant compared to the first million of cover.
 You might be surprised to hear it but your business insurance premium also depends on where you live.

 Your total cost of business insurance may be higher, depending on the additional coverages you need.
-For example, employers' liability insurance is required by law if you hire an employee and will cost around £200 a year for one hire.
+For example, employers' liability insurance is required by law if you hire an assistant, trainee, or casual worker.
+In 2026, adding this cover to your policy typically costs around £210 per year for a single employee.
+This figure can rise to over £350 if you employ three or more staff members, though the cost per person often decreases as your team grows.

 Of course, these are just sample quotes to give you a general idea of prices; your premiums might vary significantly depending on your situation and the details of your application.